openshift-pipelines/pipelines-as-code/docs/content/docs/guide/authoringprs.md

 This will match the pipeline `pipeline-push-on-1.0-tags` when you push the 1.0 tags into your repository.

-Matching annotations are currently mandated or `Pipelines as Code` will not match your `PipelineRun`.
+Matching annotations are currently mandated or `Pipelines-as-Code` will not match your `PipelineRun`.

 If there are multiple pipelinerun matching an event, it will run all of them in